cf401/java-labs/inheritance/README.md

 create print methods for both. restaurant contains an array of reviews. add method in rest changes star value by new review.

+create two additional classes.
+create print methods.
+create print method for movie list. allow for reviews to be about movies with an overloaded constructor. implements interface for classes.

 ```
 data structure: arraylist